andreypopp/K.jl/K.jl/test/ksqrt.md

 Works with dictionaries as well, distributing the operation along its values:

-    julia> using OrderedCollections: OrderedDict as D
+    julia> using K.Runtime: OrderedDict as D

     julia> d = D(:a=>1,:b=>2);

     julia> k"%d"
-    OrderedCollections.OrderedDict{Symbol, Float64} with 2 entries:
+    K.Runtime.OrderedDict{Symbol, Float64} with 2 entries:
       :a => 1.0
       :b => 1.41421